Statistics did not prove that the Huanan Seafood Wholesale Market was the early epicenter of the COVID-19 pandemic: Centroids, center-points and modes

-We take $m$ resamples, each of size $n$, sampled with or without replacement, from the original 155 cases and determine the centroid and the center-point of each resample.
-The results for $m=999$ and $n=155$, 150, 100, 80 and 50 are shown in Figures~\ref{fig:3} and~\ref{fig:4}.
-It is evident that the smaller the size $n$ of the resamples, the bigger the clouds of centroids and center-points.
-The clouds of centroids can be understood as the distribution of the estimator of this ``center'', but because the center-points are not rotationally invariant, the clouds of center-points could only be used to provide an idea of the size of variation in the estimator.
+The bootstrap results for $m=999$ and $n=155$, 150, 100 and 80 are shown in Fig.~\ref{fig:4}.
+As expected, the smaller the size $n$ of the bootstrap samples, the larger the clouds of ``centers'' and hence the larger the resultant 95\% confidence regions.
+A motivation for considering smaller sizes came from the fact that the original 155 cases are unlikely independent in reality, and any attempt to account for non-independence would likely give larger confidence regions.
+Therefore we considered smaller $n$ to enlarge the resultant regions to mitigate the complication caused by dependence.
+Considering a smaller $n$ is legitimate because when we assume that all 155 cases came from one origin, then any random uniformly produced subset of the 155 cases would come from the same origin, too.
+In fact, {\bf W} also considered various subsets of the 155 cases, e.g.\ a subset consisting of 35 cases epidemiologically linked to the Market and a subset consisting of 11 lineage B cases.

-An elliptical shape can be observed among the clouds of centroids for different $n$.
-Whether the axes of the ellipses have any interpretation may be of epidemiological interest, but proposing epidemic models to explain this observation would exceed the scope of this paper.
+The clouds of centroids can be understood as some illustration of the distribution of the estimator of this ``center'', and so can the clouds of modes.
+However, because the center-points are not rotationally invariant, the clouds of center-points could only be used to provide an idea of the size of variation in the estimator.
+Nevertheless, we still show the regions constructed in the same way as the confidence regions.

-A visual inspection of Figure~\ref{fig:3} clearly suggests that the Market can hardly be considered a part of the clouds of centroids or center-points unless $n$ is 50 or less.
-In the next section we will provide a more quantitative justification for this statement.
-Even when we sample with replacement to introduce a higher variability as shown in Figure~\ref{fig:4}, the Market can still hardly be accepted as a part of the clouds of centroids or center-points for $n \ge 100$.
-In contrast, the Wanda Plaza clearly locates in the central part of the point clouds formed by centroids, though it is still not a part of the clouds of center-points.
-If the origin of the pandemic is really close to the ``center'' of the point cloud of cases, then in the context of statistics, the Wanda Plaza may be more suspicious than the Market, which is neither more nor less likely than the other landmarks shown in the figures.
+Visual inspection of Fig.~\ref{fig:4} clearly suggests that the Market (represented by ``{${\mathrlap{\raisebox{1.2pt}{$\bigtriangledown$}}{\bigtriangleup}}$}'') can hardly be considered a part of the clouds of centroids.
+However, it may be marginally a part of the clouds of modes.
+For the clouds of center-points, if we ignore its lack of rotational invariance, when $n \le 100$, the Market could be a part of the clouds of center-points.
+In contrast, the Wanda Plaza (represented by ``{{$\blacksquare$}}'') clearly locates in the central part of the point clouds formed by centroids, and is within the confidence regions of all three kinds of ``center'' when $n=80$.
+If the origin of the pandemic is really close to the ``center'' of the point cloud of cases, then in the context of statistics, the Wanda Plaza may be more suspicious than the Market, which is neither more nor less likely to be the origin than the other landmarks shown in the figures are.